Tel Socho, near Elah Valley, is known for its lupine flowers. It is also mentioned in the Bible as one of the cities conquered by Joshua.

 By the way, this is a Tel.
 And if you wonder what it is, see What Does Tel Mean?

-It took us about twenty minutes to climb to the top of the Tel.
+It took us about twenty minutes to climb to the Tel.
 And in the following photo, you can see Beit Shemesh.
 We visited this neighborhood about half a year ago when we joined a tour to Tel Jarmuth.

 At Tel Socho